Neurology-Psychiatry Combined Residency

 - Program Structure

-Our curriculum was primarily resident-designed, with a goal of promoting integrated education and clinical experience for both specialties in tandem.
+Our curriculum promotes integrated education and clinical experience for both specialties in tandem.
+The curriculum's initial design and its evolution over the years are shaped by resident feedback.

-PGY-1 comprises a preliminary year in internal medicine, but with our flavor (exposure to the emergency department, addiction, inpatient psychiatry, and a 1-month Neurology Bootcamp to prepare for call months and the junior rotations.
+PGY-1 comprises a preliminary year with 8 months of in internal medicine, exposure to the emergency department, 2 months of psychiatry, outpatient neurology clinics, and a 1-month Neurology Bootcamp.
 PGYs 2-6 are dedicated entirely to neurology and psychiatry.

 PGYs 2-5 have a mix of both specialties, with more weight in neurology in PGY-2 followed by a cross-taper each year to more time in psychiatry in PGY-5.
-PGY-6 is split 50/50 in the outpatient setting.
-There is enough consecutive time spent in each specialty to begin developing that particular specialty’s way of thinking.
-To balance this, every few months residents switch and spend some time in the other specialty, fostering a dual-specialty mindset.
+PGY-6 is split 50/50 in the outpatient setting and resident-designed.

 Why is the program combined?